-Are you planning your trip to the Baltic countries?
+So… are you planning your trip to the Baltic countries?
 Or are you just planning to visit Vilnius?
 Either way, you came to the right place.
-Here’s all you need to know and what you need to see in Vilnius in 1 day.
+Here’s all you need to know and what you need to see in Vilnius in one day.

-As will grew up, I was always mixing Estonia, Latvia and Lithuania in my head and I was mixing their capitals too.
-All this changed after I drove through them all, in 2019, as part of my Baltic road trip. (which actually started in Eastern Europe)
+As will grew up, I was always mixing Estonia, Latvia and Lithuania in my head.
+And I was confusing their capitals too.
+All this changed after I drove through them all, in 2019, as part of my Baltic road trip.
+(That road trip actually started in Eastern Europe).

 Are you ready to explore this colourful, full of friendly people, and unique city where East meets West?

 After spending 1 night and 1 day in Vilnius, Lithuania, I have some insights to share that will make your trip to Vilnius perfect.
 So this is your perfect 1-day itinerary in Vilnius and it includes all the things to see and do in Vilnius, Lithuania.

 What to see and do in Vilnius: Vilnius 1 day itinerary

 Vilnius is beautiful and it deserves at least 1 night and 1 day.
 The best time to visit Vilnius is in July and August when it really feels like summer.

 If you have exactly one day to spend in Vilnius, you might not get to see all of it, but fortunately, the main attractions are close to each other in the old town.

 By the way, did you know that some of the most Instagrammable places in the Baltics are right here, in Vilnius?